Get

 What Are Common Types of Short-Haired Cats?

-There are a few common breeds of short-haired cats: the American Shorthair, the British Shorthair, the Oriental Shorthair, the Exotic Shorthair, and the Domestic Shorthair, to name a few.
+There are many common breeds of short-haired cats: the American Shorthair, the British Shorthair, the Oriental Shorthair, and the Exotic Shorthair, to name a few.
+There are also the Domestic Shorthairs, which aren’t considered purebred cats but rather a mix of various breeds.
 So, what are the differences?

 As for the British Shorthair, the Oriental Shorthair, the Exotic Shorthair, and other short-haired breeds, they are all similar in terms of having short coats, and the maintenance is relatively the same.